 - 6. Avoid even the appearance of impropriety when conducting the institution's or University-affiliated organization's business; and - 7.
 Recuse oneself from consideration of matters during meetings when required. - D. Support for the Institution.Board members shall discharge their duties to the institution with care, skill, prudence, and diligence by: - 1.
 Exercising the degree of diligence, care, and skill that a prudent individual familiar with such matters would use under similar circumstances in a like position; - 2.
 Acting in good faith with the best interest of the institution or University-affiliated organization in mind; - 3.
 Conducting oneself, at all times, in furtherance of the institution's or University-affiliated organization's goals and not the member's personal or business interests; - 4.
 Providing oversight to ensure that the institution's or University-affiliated organization's resources are dedicated to the fulfillment of its mission; and - 5.
-Becoming knowledgeable about issues that affect the University and seeking to understand the educational needs and desires of all the State s citizens, and their economic, geographic, political, racial, gender, and ethnic diversity.[5] - V. Removal.A board member may be removed, or recommended for removal, for specified cause by affirmative vote of twothirds (2/3) of the voting membership of the Board of Governors then in office. - A. Removal of a Member of a Board of Trustees or University-affiliated Organization.
+Becoming knowledgeable about issues that affect the University and seeking to understand the educational needs and desires of all the State s citizens, and their economic, geographic, political, racial, gender, and ethnic diversity.[5] - IV.
+Removal.A board member may be removed, or recommended for removal, for specified cause by affirmative vote of two-thirds (2/3) of the voting membership of the Board of Governors then in office. - A. Removal of a Member of a Board of Trustees or University-affiliated Organization.
 The Board of Governors may remove from the board of trustees of a constituent institution or from the board of a University-affiliated organization a board member who was elected by the Board of Governors.
-With respect to a member of a board of trustees who was appointed by the Governor, the Board of Governors may vote to recommend to the Governor that the member be removed. - B. Removal of a Member of the Board of Governors.
-The Board of Governors may recommend to the State House of Representatives or State Senate, whichever chamber elected the member, that a member of the Board of Governors be removed. - C. Procedure for Removal; Specification of Cause; Notice and Opportunity to Respond - The chair of the Committee on University Governance shall send the board member a written specification of reasons to consider the board member's removal.
+With respect to a member of a board of trustees who was appointed by the Governor, the Board of Governors may vote to recommend to the Governor that the member be removed - B. Removal of a Member of the Board of Governors.
+The Board of Governors may recommend to the State House of Representatives or State Senate, whichever chamber elected the member, that a member of the Board of Governors be removed. - C. Procedure for Removal; Specification of Cause; Notice and Opportunity to Respond - 1.
+The chair of the Committee on University Governance shall send the board member a written specification of reasons to consider the board member's removal.
 In the event that the chair of the Committee on University Governance is the subject of the board's consideration of a recommendation of removal, the vice chair of the Committee on University Governance will temporarily serve in the chair's role.
 The notice shall state that the board member may submit a written response to the chair of the Committee on University Governance within five (5) business days of receipt of the written notice. - 2.
 The Committee on University Governance shall consider the written response of the board member and recommend to the Board of Governors action that the committee deems appropriate.
 If the board member submits no written response to the chair of the Committee on University Governance within the specified timeframe, the Committee on University Governance may continue with its consideration of removal of the board member, or a recommendation that the appropriate appointing or electing authority remove the board member. - 3.
-In its consideration of each matter, the Committee on University Governance may review any documents or establish any procedures it considers necessary based on the particular circumstances involved. - V. Other Matters - A. Effective Date.The requirements of this policy shall be effective on the date of adoption by the Board of Governors. - B. Relation to State Laws.
-The foregoing policies as adopted by the Board of Governors are meant to supplement, and do not purport to supplant or modify, those statutory enactments which may govern the activities of public officials. - C. Regulations and Guidelines.
-These policies shall be implemented and applied in accordance with such regulations and guidelines as may be adopted from time to time by the president.
+In its consideration of each matter, the Committee on University Governance may review any documents or establish any procedures it considers necessary based on the particular circumstances involved.